 There is wide agreement that the most sustainable form of urban renewal is to create high-quality precincts on public transport nodes, and we are working to create these across Sydney, including in the northwest.

-Planning for the Cherrybrook Station Precinct builds on a significant body of planning for the area.
+Planning for the Cherrybrook Station Precinct (government land) builds on a significant body of planning for the area.
 This includes the North West Rail Link Corridor Strategy, Cherrybrook Station Structure Plan and North West Rail Link Corridor Strategy – Issues Paper.